Cloudflare

-Cloudflare, Inc. is an American company that provides a range of internet services, including content delivery network services, cybersecurity, DDoS mitigation, wide area network services, reverse proxies, Domain Name Service, ICANN-accredited and domain registration.
-Cloudflare's headquarters are in San Francisco, California.
+Cloudflare, Inc., is an American technology company headquartered in San Francisco, California, that provides a range of internet services, including content delivery network (CDN) services, cloud cybersecurity, DDoS mitigation, and ICANN-accredited domain registration.
+The company's services act primarily as a reverse proxy between website visitors and a customer's hosting provider, improving performance and protecting against malicious traffic.

-According to W3Techs, Cloudflare is used by around 19.3% of all websites on the Internet for its web security services, as of January 2025.
+Cloudflare was founded in 2009 by Matthew Prince, Lee Holloway, and Michelle Zatlyn.
+The company went public on the New York Stock Exchange in 2019 under the ticker symbol NET.
+Cloudflare has since expanded its offerings to include edge computing through its Workers platform, a public DNS resolver (1.1.1.1), and a VPN-like service known as WARP.
+In recent years, the company has integrated artificial intelligence into its infrastructure, acquiring companies such as Replicate and launching tools to manage AI bots and scrapers.
+According to W3Techs, Cloudflare is used by approximately 21.3% of all websites on the Internet as of January 2026.

+The company has been the subject of controversy regarding its policy of content neutrality.
+While Cloudflare executives have historically advocated for remaining a neutral infrastructure provider, the company has terminated services for specific high-profile websites associated with hate speech and violence, including The Daily Stormer, 8chan, and Kiwi Farms, following significant public pressure.
+Cloudflare has also faced criticism and litigation regarding copyright infringement by websites using its services, notably losing a lawsuit against Japanese publishers in 2025.
+The company experienced significant global outages in late 2025 which disrupted services for major platforms internationally.

 History

 Cloudflare was founded on July 26, 2009, by Matthew Prince, Lee Holloway, and Michelle Zatlyn.
 Prince and Holloway had previously collaborated on Project Honey Pot, a product of Unspam Technologies that partly inspired the basis of Cloudflare.
 In 2009, the company was venture-capital funded.
 On August 15, 2019, Cloudflare submitted its S-1 filing for an initial public offering on the New York Stock Exchange under the stock ticker NET.
 It opened for public trading on September 13, 2019, at $15 per share.

+According to the company, the name 'Cloudflare' was chosen, over the initial 'WebWall', because it best described what they were trying to do: build a "firewall in the cloud."

 In 2020, Cloudflare co-founder and COO Michelle Zatlyn was named president.

 Cloudflare has acquired web-services and security companies, including StopTheHacker (February 2014), CryptoSeal (June 2014), Eager Platform Co.
-(December 2016), Neumob (November 2017), S2 Systems (January 2020), Linc (December 2020), Zaraz (December 2021), Vectrix (February 2022), Area 1 Security (February 2022), Nefeli Networks (March 2024), BastionZero (May 2024), and Kivera (October 2024).
+(December 2016), Neumob (November 2017), S2 Systems (January 2020), Linc (December 2020), Zaraz (December 2021), Vectrix (February 2022), Area 1 Security (February 2022), Nefeli Networks (March 2024), BastionZero (May 2024), Kivera (October 2024), Replicate (November 2025), and Human Native (January 2026).